ccatobs/telescope-control-system/README.md

 Install go from [golang stable release site](https://golang.org/dl/)  rather than the apt-get repo.
 The latter is out of data and doesn't work

-in 1804 If you don't have your git creditial set correctly, go build will fail when connecting to github.com private repos (antenna-control-unit for example), before running go build see the envirnmemt variable GIT_TERMINAL_PROMPT=1 as follows:
+in 1804 If you don't have your git credentials set correctly, go build will fail when connecting to github.com private repos (antenna-control-unit for example), before running go build see the envirnmemt variable GIT_TERMINAL_PROMPT=1 as follows:
 ```sh
 export GIT_TERMINAL_PROMPT=1
 ```